K4-Ko/K4-Ko/README.md

 ## Hello 👋, you can call me Kako/Bruno:

-🚀 DevOps student | 💡 Tech Enthusiast | 🖥️ Hardware lover
+🚀 Cyber Security student | 💡 Tech Enthusiast | 🖥️ Hardware lover

-🔭 I’m currently working on: Not as DevOP yet, but working towards it!
+🔭 I’m currently working as: IT Support Engineer L2
 🌱 I’m currently learning: Python 🐍 (expanding soon to JavaScript and more!)

 📫 How to reach me: brunosouzaleal@hotmail.com